Archive How to Put Parental Control on Kindle

 Amazon’s Kindle Kids Edition is a special edition of Amazon’s world-famous e-reader made for kids.
 The first question in the minds of most parents is: What’s the difference between this edition and other Kindle devices?

-The Kindle Kids Edition is not the cheapest Kindle in the market, in fact, it’s on the high end of the spectrum compared to the most popular choices such as the Kindle Paperwhite.
+The Kindle Kids Edition is not the cheapest Kindle in the market.
+In fact, it’s on the high end of the spectrum compared to the most popular choices such as the Kindle Paperwhite.
 The device comes with a magnetic case and a 2-year warranty, both of which are helpful if your kid is prone to breaking things, as kids usually are.
 Also, purchasing the Kindle Kids Edition will get you one year of FreeTime Unlimited.

 Amazon’s Kindle Kids Edition is a great addition to the Kindle family.
-Though, if you already have a Kindle that you share with your child, the differences aren’t so much that would justify purchasing another Kindle.
+However, if you already have a Kindle you share with your child, the differences aren’t so much that would justify purchasing another Kindle.
 Also, if your child reads a lot of picture books, keep in mind that Kindles don’t show color images.

 Getting Your Child to Read More

-There are no third-party parental control apps for Kindles e-readers at the moment.
+There are no third-party parental control apps for Kindle e-readers at the moment.
 This isn’t just because of the Kindle’s specific operating system.
 It’s also because the best parental control apps are usually busy managing your child’s screen time on their phones and tablets.
 This frees up your child’s time to start reading with their Kindle.
 So, if you’ve bought a Kindle for your kid but they’re spending all their time on their phone, make sure to check out Safes.

 Frequently Asked Questions About Putting Parental Controls on Kindles